xiaomabufei/CAT/README.md

 ```

-Currently, Dataloader and Evaluator followed for OW-DETR is in VOC format.
+Currently, Dataloader and Evaluator followed for CAT is in VOC format.

 ### Results